-5 minutes with our Smoking Cessation Nurse, Kate
+5 minutes with A Smoking Cessation Nurse, Kate

-Kate has been a qualified nurse for 18 years and has been working as an Advanced Nurse Practitioner for the past 11 years.
-Kate spends her weeks running the Smoking Cessation service for Teladoc Health four days a week and also works in her local GP practice as an Advanced Nurse Practitioner one day per week.
+Kate has been a registered nurse for 19 years and has spent 12 years working as an Advanced Nurse Practitioner.
+She manages the Smoking Cessation service at Teladoc Health four days a week and works one day a week as an Advanced Nurse Practitioner at her local GP practice.

-Kate talks to us about what she thinks of the virtual Smoking Cessation service, what patients can expect, and some top tips for achieving a healthier lifestyle.
+In this article, Kate discusses Teladoc Health’s virtual Smoking Cessation service, explaining what patients can expect, and offers tips for adopting a healthier lifestyle.

 What happens in a virtual Smoking Cessation consultation?

-After you have requested your appointment you will be booked in for a telephone consultation with a clinician who is trained in Smoking Cessation.
-The first consultation is generally the longest and takes approximately 45 minutes to complete.
-During this consultation, the clinician will take a very thorough smoking history and talk to you about any previous quit attempts you may have had.
+After requesting your appointment, you will be booked for a telephone consultation with a clinician trained in smoking cessation.
+The first consultation is generally the longest and takes approximately 45 minutes.
+During this consultation, the clinician will take a comprehensive smoking history and talk to you about any previous quit attempts you may have had.
 We take a look at your dependency on nicotine by using a scoring system and then make a plan together that involves setting a quit date that works well for you.
-We talk about different the nicotine replacement therapies available and offer advice regarding how to best prepare for your quit date.
+We talk about the different forms of nicotine replacement therapies available and offer advice regarding how to best prepare for your quit date.

 After this initial consultation, we will arrange to call you on your quit date to offer further support.
-As part of the smoking cessation service, we also arrange consultations to speak with you on week 1, week 2, week 3, week 4, 3 months, and 8 months smoke-free.
+As part of the smoking cessation service, we also arrange consultations to speak with you on week 1, week 2, week 3, week 4, and 3 months, and 8 months, smoke-free.

-Can you share some recent anon examples of how you have helped patients coming into the service?
+Can you share some recent anonymous examples of how you have helped patients coming into the service?

 I recently had a patient who was smoking approximately 15 cigarettes per day and had been doing so for approximately 20 years.
-I took a thorough history which revealed the number of cigarettes would dramatically increase in certain situations.
-We found the patient was suffering from social anxiety and was using smoking as a way to escape certain situations that they found overwhelming.
+I took a thorough history, which revealed that the number of cigarettes would dramatically increase in certain situations.
+We found the patient was suffering from social anxiety and was using smoking as a way to escape certain conditions that they found overwhelming.

 We agreed it was best to approach this using a multidisciplinary approach.
-The patient agreed that they needed some help with managing anxiety so I sign-posted them to our mental health team who were able to support the patient by talking about different coping mechanisms they could try to help manage social anxiety.
-With smoking cessation support and mental health support we were able to help this patient stop smoking.
+The patient decided that they needed some help with managing anxiety, so I sign-posted them to our mental health team, who were able to support the patient by talking about different coping mechanisms they could try to help manage social anxiety.
+With smoking cessation support and mental health support, we were able to help this patient stop smoking.

 What do you most enjoy about working for Teladoc Health?